Eucryphia cordifolia: Cultivation and uses

 Its flowers contain a highly appreciated aromatic nectar, harvested by introduced European bees and commercialized as ulmo honey (miel de Ulmo).

 The wood is light brown to brown, heavy, moderately firm, rather hard and quite resistant to decay.
 It is used locally for construction and very extensively as firewood.

-It grows well on the western coast of Scotland, UK, where there are several notable specimens, including possibly the most northerly cultivated example at Inverewe Garden.
+It grows well on the western coast of Scotland, UK, where several notable specimens exist, including possibly the most northerly cultivated example at Inverewe Garden.
 It dislikes cold winters.
 It can also be found in southern England and the island of Ireland.
 It has been planted in the North Pacific Coast of the United States.

 Chemical composition

 Eucryphin, a chromone rhamnoside, can be isolated from the bark of E. cordifolia.